 Water temperature is vital for achieving best flavour from your tea!
 Black tea with spice’s needs hot water to extract all those wonderful flavours and oils.
 Boiling water is a must for this colourful tea.

-- 100 degree Celsius (need to know how to get the sign) (Bring cold spring water to a boil and pour into teapot.
+- 100 degree Celsius (Bring cold spring water to a boil and pour into teapot.
 Add chai immediately)

 I normally add an extra teaspoon of chai when using milk.

 Bring 250ml of fresh spring water to the boil and add 3-4tsp of chai tea, brew for 4 minutes.

 On the stove, heat 250ml of milk of your choice (I use the Oatley Oat milk Barista blend) on low heat.